rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Such a system needs to be scalable, privacy aware, allow peer to peer transactions off-line.
 In needs to be price stable, exchangeable for euros, and most importantly, it needs to be secure and cheating resistant.
-In this chapter we first describe how a distributed block-lattice provides a good basis for a scalable, private, and off-line friendly transaction system.
+In this chapter we first describe how a distributed block-DAG provides a good basis for a scalable, private, and off-line friendly transaction system.
 We then explain how we position the system in relation to the euro, how the price can remain stable, and how a system can mimic the properties of cash.
 We then go in